nmwsharp/polyscope-docs/source/structures/structure_management.md

 By default, these functions will error-out if a structure with that name is already in use.
 However, they take an optional boolean argument `allowReplacement` argument, which can be set to `true` to replace an existing structure of the same name.

-The general form is for registering structures is below; it may be useful if you are implementing your own structures.
+The general form for registering structures is below; it may be useful if you are implementing your own structures.

 ??? func "`#!cpp bool registerStructure(Structure* structure, bool replaceIfPresent = true)`"